elimc/jumpstart/README.md

 ### 0.4.1 (Sep 7, 2014)
 * Node Modules folder removed.
 Node mules now installed with "npm install".
 * Made sure Foundation and Bourbon were properly linked.
+* Added a sleek new Advanced Custom Fields menu for global options.
+* Created clean-front-end.php, to remove WP junk in header.

 ### 0.4 (Sep 5, 2014)
 * Lots of little bug fixes and small feature enhancements.